segf00lt/website/drafts/attitude.md

 streamers, go to the bar and have a beer, or engage in some other passively consuming activity.
 They toil only for the purposes of others, never their own.
-And if there's no direct or immediate reward in something you can forget about them doing it, even if it would benefit them indirectly or in the future on.
+And if there's no direct or immediate reward in something you can forget about them doing it, even if it would benefit them indirectly or in the future.
 Their [Time Preference](https://en.wikipedia.org/wiki/Time_preference) is much too high for that.